tschuelia/Pandora/docs/cli_config.rst

 PackedAncestrymap ``.geno``, ``.ind``, ``.snp``
 ================= =============================

-Pandora performs its bootstrapping file-based and makes use of the Eigenstrat format.
+Pandora performs its bootstrapping and sliding-window analyses file-based and makes use of the Eigenstrat format.
 Thus, all other file formats are automatically converted to Eigenstrat prior to the analyses using the ``convertf`` tool.
 Make sure to correctly set the ``convertf`` option in your config file before running Pandora.

 Output files